 Residents are surveyed after one year in the program and at graduation.
 Results from end-of-program surveys demonstrate, on average, satisfaction with the program overall as well as the roles and organizations in which they work.

 Because The Broad Residency only has one program, student learning outcomes overlap with program learning outcomes.

 Includes some Residents with multiple degrees.

-Data from 2nd-year 360-degree feedback surveys only.
+Data from second-year 360-degree feedback surveys only.
 Blank responses were not included in analysis.
 Sample does not include Resident self-evaluations.

 A score of 3.0 or higher means the Resident’s average performance across all skills measured was “adequate,” “very good” or “excellent.”

 Question regarding overall contribution: “How would you rate this person’s overall contribution to the organization so far?”
 Scale: 1 = needs development, 2 = building, 3 = demonstrates strength, 4 = exceptional, 5 = role model

 Includes all alumni who graduated in 2016 and earlier, and currently working in K-12 education (School Operating Organizations and Other K-12 Organizations).